Safety and Worthwhileness on Care Projects

 Care Volunteers must:

-- Submit to a background check if they are aged 21+ (or 18 and over in Bolivia, Cambodia, Costa Rica, Fiji and Romania).
+- Submit to a background check if they are aged 21+ (or 18 and over in Bolivia, Cambodia, Costa Rica, Fiji, Romania and Thailand).

 - Give a professional or academic reference.